pmean/build-website/text/00/intention.md

 ****[StATS]:** Intention to treat (created 2000-01-27).**

-*Dear Professor Mean, I\'m confused by medical journal articles that talk about the use of \"Intention to Treat\" analysis.
+*Dear Professor Mean, I'm confused by medical journal articles that talk about the use of "Intention to Treat" analysis.
 What does this term mean?*

 **An intention to treat analysis specifies how to handle noncompliant